 Abstract

-Emotional eating is characterized by eating in response to feelings, not hunger.
+Emotional eating is characterized by eating in response to intense inner emotions, not hunger.
 This case-series study presents the outcomes from two adults with problematic emotional eating who voluntarily participated in 10 weekly sessions of Acceptance and Commitment Therapy (ACT).
 Emotional eating was self-monitored daily prior to and throughout the course of treatment.
-The average number of emotional eating episodes reported weekly across both participants at pre-treatment was 9, which decreased to 2 per week at follow-up.
+The average number of emotional eating episodes reported weekly across participants at pre-treatment was 9, which decreased to 2 per week at follow-up.
 Both participants also showed improvements in body image flexibility, a theoretically consistent process of change, and these improvements were maintained at 3-month follow-up.
 The results are discussed as well as implications for clinical practice and future research.

 1 Theoretical and Research Basis for Treatment

-Emotional eating (EE) has been defined as the tendency to eat in response to feelings, such as anger and anxiety (Arnow, Kenardy, & Agras, 1995; Gelieber & Aversa, 2003; Grossens, Braet, van Vleirberghe, & Mels, 2009; van Strein et al., 2007).
-It has been suggested that those who regularly engage in EE have difficulty in distinguishing between hunger cues and physiological sensations associated with difficult emotions (Bruch, 1964).
+Emotional eating (EE) has been defined as the tendency to eat in response to feelings, such as anger and anxiety, not in response to hunger(Arnow, Kenardy, & Agras, 1995; Gelieber & Aversa, 2003; Grossens, Braet, van Vleirberghe, & Mels, 2009; van Strein et al., 2007).
+It has been suggested that those who regularly engage in EE have difficulty distinguishing between hunger cues and physiological sensations associated with difficult emotions (Bruch, 1964).
 Regardless of the amount of food consumed, EE often occurs impulsively or automatically without awareness (Arnow, Kenardy, & Agras, 1995).
 EE has also been linked to binge eating disorder (BED; Stein et al., 2007), bulimia nervosa (BN; Ricca et al., 2012; Stice, 2001), and anorexia nervosa (AN; Ricca et al., 2012).

-Recent evidence also suggests that EE can be best conceptualized as a maladaptive emotion regulation strategy, rather than a behavior triggered by particular emotions.
-In other words, EE seems to reflect not only particular emotions that occasion it, but also emotion regulation strategies through which one deals with these emotions.
-For example, EE is associated with a number of maladaptive regulation strategies (Evers, Marijn Stok, & de Ridder, 2010; Gianini, White, & Masheb, 2013; Turner, Luszczynska, Warner, & Schwarzer, 2010), and negative affect alone does not explain EE above and beyond emotional and avoidant coping style in both a clinical sample of women with eating disorders and healthy controls (Spoor, Bekker, Van Stien, & van Heck, 2007).
-Individuals who engage in disordered eating behavior, including EE, often lack adaptive emotion regulation skills and use EE as a way to cope with their emotional states (Gianini et al., 2013; Sim & Zeman, 2006).
-In sum, this set of findings has important implications as it suggests that the problem is not necessarily attributable to the presence of particular emotions, but rather to the absence of adaptive emotion regulation strategies for regulating those emotions.
+Recent evidence suggests that EE can be best conceptualized as a maladaptive emotion regulation strategy, rather than a behavior triggered by particular emotions.
+EE seems to reflect not only particular emotions that occasion it, but also emotion regulation strategies through which one deals with these emotions.
+For example, EE is associated with a number of maladaptive regulation strategies (Evers, Marijn Stok, & de Ridder, 2010; Gianini, White, & Masheb, 2013; Turner, Luszczynska, Warner, & Schwarzer, 2010), and negative affect alone does not explain EE above and beyond emotional and avoidant coping styles in a clinical sample of women with eating disorders or healthy controls (Spoor, Bekker, Van Stien, & van Heck, 2007).
+Individuals who engage in disordered eating behavior, including EE, often lack adaptive emotion regulation skills and use EE as a way to cope with emotional states (Gianini et al., 2013; Sim & Zeman, 2006).
+This set of findings suggests that the problem is not necessarily attributable to the presence of particular emotions, but rather to the absence of adaptive emotion regulation strategies for regulating those emotions.

 Acceptance and commitment therapy (ACT; Hayes, Strosahl, & Wilson, 2012), an acceptance- and mindfulness-based cognitive behavior therapy, has been used in the treatment of eating pathology in recent years (see Manlick, Cochran, & Koon, 2013; Masuda & Hill, 2013).
-The application of ACT to eating pathology is based on the substantial body of evidence that psychological well-being can be promoted through increasing adaptive emotion and behavior regulation and activating behaviors that are adaptive and reinforcing (Kashdan & Rottenberg, 2010).
+The application of ACT to eating pathology is based on the substantial body of evidence that psychological well-being can be promoted through increasing adaptive responses to strong emotion and behavior regulation and activating behaviors that are adaptive and reinforcing (Kashdan & Rottenberg, 2010).

-In practice, ACT directly targets the increase in these regulation strategies and adaptive behaviors.
+Clinically, ACT directly targets the increase in these regulation strategies and adaptive behaviors.
 More specifically, the overarching goal of ACT is the promotion of greater behavior adaption through alternative and adaptive regulation process of openly and fully experiencing challenging emotions and thoughts and behavioral commitment to activities that are intrinsically reinforcing or linked to personal values.
-In other words, the primary goal of ACT is not necessarily the elimination of problem, but the promotion of greater well-being (Hayes, Strosahl, & Wilson, 1999).
+The primary goal of ACT is not necessarily the elimination of problem, but the promotion of greater well-being (Hayes, Strosahl, & Wilson, 1999).